olavim/bulog/README.md

 ## Instances

-You can give an instance name when you start a Bulog server instance.
+You can give an instance name when you start Bulog.
 Each instance name has its own persistent configuration attached to it.
 This can make it easier to manage cases where you have multiple sets of buckets that you want to separate.

 An example would be simultaneous development of two different microservice architecture based projects.
 Here you might want to send logs from project A to one Bulog instance, and logs from project B to another.
 Named instances can support such use-cases without needing to remember port numbers.